Skip to main content

 The list of unlisted updates is displayed at the tenant level.

-The fields of the table contain the following data:
+The table shows the available uncataloged updates with the following data:

-• Revision description.
-Link that directs to detailed information about the Microsoft update.
+• Revision Description.
+Link to detailed information about the update.

 • Status.
 Approved, Rejected, or Pending.